INFORMSJoC/2024.0575/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# Two-stage estimation and variance modeling for latency-constrained variational quantum algorithms
+# Two-Stage Estimation and Variance Modeling for Latency-Constrained Variational Quantum Algorithms

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).